BIGJRA/BIGJRA.github.io/rejuv.md

 I picked Ren, and this was a cakewalk compared to last time.
-Let Mega Snorlax come out during the trick room and it will go first and can hit hard with Heavy Slam, and the rest of yours and Ren’s Pokemon can fill in the rest.
+Let Mega Snorlax come out during the trick room and it will go first and can hit hard with Heavy Slam, and the rest of yours and Ren's Pokemon can fill in the rest.

 In the Den of Souls, head up.
-You’ll have to defeat a couple more mechs!
+You'll have to defeat a couple more mechs!
 Afterwards, follow the path to the right and find the open building.
 Explore upstairs then head out.
-We’re looking for three green rods: one is hidden up and to the right, another is up from where we found Ren, and the other is near where we started.
+We're looking for three green rods: one is hidden up and to the right, another is up from where we found Ren, and the other is near where we started.
 Reactivate the generator.